Fortran-FOSS-Programmers/ford/docs/user_guide/project_file_options.rst

 Directories in which the C preprocessor searches for any ``#include``\ ed files, such as headers.
 These directories will also be searched for files loaded using Fortran’s intrinsic ``include`` statement.
 Each directory must appear on its own line.
-Evaluated relative to the location of the project file.

 .. _option-media_dir:

 media_dir
 ^^^^^^^^^

 A directory containing any images or other content which you will use or link to in your documentation.
 This will be placed at the root of your documentation file-tree, with the name “media”.
-The URL of this directory can be accessed within your documentation using the macro ``|media|``.
-Evaluated relative to the location of the project file.
+The URL of this directory can be accessed within your documentation using the `macro <option-macro>` ``|media|``.

 .. _option-md_base_dir: